coraharmonica/blisscribe/readme.md

 <h3>Online</h3>

 To translate online, open the package in command line and cd to the [bliss_online folder](https://github.com/coraharmonica/blisscribe/tree/master/bliss_online), where the env folder is located.
-If you're not already in a virtualenv, run the following prompts:
+If you're not already in a virtualenv, follow the steps above (under Setup>Virtualenv) to activate one.

-> source env/bin/activate

 Then run manage.py's makemigrations and migrate with Python: